 On the other hand, a legitimation action can only be filed by fathers.
 These cases are similar to paternity actions and establish a child as that father’s heir.
 Once a court grants this action, the father can then seek parenting time with his child.

 Usually, one parent will be designated the primary custodian of the children, and the other parent will have visitation or parenting time.
-But it is becoming more and more common for parents to share joint physical custody evenly.
+But it is becoming more and more common for parents to share joint physical custody evenly, regardless of gender.

 When determining which parent should have primary custody of the children and how to divide parenting time, they must consider what is in the best interests of each child.
 Courts will generally make decisions that foster continuity and stability.

-Even though it is becoming more common for parties to share equal time with their children, it can sometimes be an uphill battle for those wanting more time with their kids.
-If you are planning to get divorced, or want more time with your children, a Gwinnett County father’s rights attorney can help.
+Even though it is becoming more common for parties to share equal time with their children, it can sometimes be an uphill battle for dads wanting more time with their kids.
+If you are planning to get divorced or want more time with your children, a Gwinnett County fathers’ rights lawyer can help.
 Call today to speak with a member of our team to learn more about your options today.

 Atlanta Divorce Law Group